dsdante/trading-bot/README.md

 # A trading bot

-A trading bot for the Tinkoff Invest broker.
+A trading bot for the T-Invest broker.

 A work in progress.

 ## 1. Prerequisites
-* A Tinkoff Invest [account](https://tinkoff.ru/invest) and an [access token](https://tinkoff.github.io/investAPI/token)
+* A T-Invest [account](https://tbank.ru/invest) and an [access token](https://russianinvestments.github.io/investAPI/token)
 * PostgreSQL
 * Current user's right to create a database in it